U.S. Bank Center (Milwaukee): U.S. Bank Center

 In October 2000, Firstar Corporation announced its purchase of U.S. Bancorp and stated the new company would take the U.S. Bank moniker.
 The Firstar–U.S. Bancorp merger was approved in February 2001, and on May 3, 2002, the Firstar Center became the U.S. Bank Center when the rebranding was completed in Wisconsin.
 In April 2008, a panel in the center's adjacent parking garage fell and crushed a car.
 As a result of this incident, the building owners decided to tear down the garage constructed in 1973 and replace it with a six-story, precast concrete garage.
 The 1,000 parking space garage opened in June 2010.

 The windows on the U.S. Bank Center are sometimes used to display lighted messages, during significant events in Milwaukee.
 In 2003, the letters "HD", for Harley Davidson, were displayed during HarleyFest to signify their 100th anniversary.
 In 2005, the letters "UWM", for University of Wisconsin–Milwaukee, were displayed during their Milwaukee Panthers men's basketball team's Sweet Sixteen run in the 2005 NCAA Men's Division I Basketball Tournament.
 The visible trusses at the top of the building near the U.S. Bank sign are also sometimes lit in germane colors to signify events such as holidays.
 In the week leading up to the 2007–08 NFC Championship Game they were lit in green and yellow in tribute to the Green Bay Packers.
 This was done again during the week leading up to the Packers appearance against the Chicago Bears in the 2010 NFC Championship Game on January 16, 2011, in Chicago, Illinois.

 In November 2023, Baird began to replace two of the four signs that previously said U.S. Bank to Baird.
 The two signs that said Baird are on the north and south sides, while the other signs on the east and west sides remain as U.S. Bank.

+The U.S. Bank Center is professionally managed by Hines as of November 2024.